-- 1. Ensure the power source and connecting cable meet the requirements outlined previously.

-- 2. Turn off the transmitter and discrete power sources.

-- 3. Run the power cable to the transmitter.

-- 4. Connect +DC to terminal 11.
+- 1. Ensure the power source and connecting cable meet the requirements outlined previously. - 2.
+Turn off the transmitter and discrete power sources. - 3.
+Run the power cable to the transmitter. - 4.
+Connect the wires to the transmitter as shown.

-- 5. Connect -DC to terminal 12.

 6.3 Coil housing configuration